trinsic-id/v2-sdk/docs/cli/index.md

 # The Trinsic CLI

 The Trinsic CLI makes it easy to interact with the Trinsic API from your terminal.
 The Trinsic CLI also supports linux development environment.
 You can build the CLI from source on [Github](https://github.com/trinsic-id/sdk/cli).
+It contains all the commands of the other SDKs, but makes them interactive.

 ## Installation